breath holding dangers

 It’s crucial to highlight that, despite their alarming appearance, seizures, as per information from the Center for Disease Control (CDC), typically do not necessitate immediate medical intervention or cause lasting harm—especially when they occur while the individual is already lying down in a secure environment.
 Surprisingly, almost 1 in 10 people will experience a seizure at some point in their lives.[11]
 Seeking medical attention becomes essential only under specific circumstances: if a seizure persists for more than 5 minutes, if the person encounters difficulty breathing or waking after the episode, if a second seizure occurs shortly after the first, or if the individual has underlying health conditions such as heart disease, diabetes, or is pregnant.[12]

-With Connected Breathwork, We Are Lowering Our Oxygen Levels, Even Without Breath Holds
+With Connected Breathwork, We Are Lowering Our Oxygen Levels

 There is a common misbelief that we are raising oxygen levels during conscious, connected breathing, because we are breathing more.
 However, the opposite is true.
 Although you are breathing more during CCB, you are actually reducing the available oxygen levels in the tissues and organs because of something called the Bohr effect.
 This effect pertains to the fact that the haemoglobin in the blood holds onto oxygen more tightly when CO2 levels drop.

 During a breathwork we are blowing off more C02 than usual, so even though there is oxygen in the blood, when you breathe more, less of the oxygen is being released into the tissues and organs.
-The slightly lower oxygen levels is hypothesized to lead to the release of the psychedelic spirit molecule DMT during breathwork, and account for many of breathworks beneficial effects.
-And it is completely, safe so long as you keep breathing.
+The slightly lower oxygen levels is hypothesized to lead to the release of the psychedelic spirit molecule DMT during breathwork, and accounts for many of connected breathworks beneficial effects.
+It is completely, safe so long as you keep breathing.
 However, if you purposefully hold your breath, it may put your at risk for hypoxia.

 Listen up Wim Hof Followers

-During these sessions, the breathers were engaging in deep and forceful breathing.
-When striving to give 200% effort instead of attuning to the body’s messages, there’s a risk of unnecessarily lowering CO2 levels.
-As mentioned earlier, CO2 serves as the body’s alarm bell to breathe.
-Additionally, the Wim Hof method teaches practitioners to resist the urge to breathe and embrace discomfort, potentially leading one to overlook or dismiss crucial signals prompting the need to breathe.
-So if the thought arises during a conscious, connected breathwork (CCB) practice to hold your breath, I strongly advise against succumbing to that urge!
+During these sessions, participants engaged in deep, forceful breathing.
+When pushing to give 200% effort instead of tuning into the body’s signals, there’s a risk of excessively lowering CO2 levels.
+As mentioned earlier, CO2 acts as the body’s natural alarm to trigger breathing.
+The Wim Hof method, teaches practitioners to resist the urge to breathe and embrace discomfort, which can lead to ignoring or dismissing vital signals from the body.
+Therefore, if you feel the urge to hold your breath during a Conscious Connected Breathwork (CCB) practice, I strongly advise against giving in to that impulse!

 Intermittent Breath Holding With Supervision Is Likely Safe